 Although Seville Cathedral is open for religious services from around 8:00 to 20:00, hours for tourists (or cultural visits) are far shorter.

-The opening hours for Seville Cathedral is currently:
+The opening hours for Seville Cathedral are currently:

 - Sunday from 14:30 to 18:00